Architecture

 - GitHub OAuth (configurable)

-- TOTP 2FA (any authenticator app — Enterprise)
+- TOTP 2FA (any authenticator app — Supabase MFA, available on every plate incl.
+Free)

 Audit logging

 Every mutation calls createAuditLog() after a successful DB write.
-Audit logs are written to the audit_logs table and are visible to org admins in Settings → Admin → Audit Log.
+Audit logs are written to the audit_logs table and are visible to org admins in Settings → Security → Audit Log.

 await createAuditLog(supabase, org.id, user.id, 'contact.created', {